Erimelowo/BetterLocomotionVRC/README.md

 ## Installation
 **Before installing: Modding is against VRChat's ToS.
 Be careful while using this as it modifies player movement!
 We are not responsible for any punishments.**

 Install [MelonLoader](https://melonwiki.xyz/#/) and drop [BetterLocomotion.dll](https://github.com/Louka3000/BetterLocomotion/releases/latest/download/BetterLocomotion.dll) in your mods folder.
-You will also need to install [UIExpansionKit](https://github.com/knah/VRCMods/releases/latest/download/UIExpansionKit.dll).
+You will also want to install [UIExpansionKit](https://github.com/knah/VRCMods/releases/latest/download/UIExpansionKit.dll).

-You can also use [VRCMelonAssistant](https://github.com/knah/VRCMelonAssistant/releases/latest/download/VRCMelonAssistant.exe) to simplify installation.
+**OR** you can use [VRCMelonAssistant](https://github.com/knah/VRCMelonAssistant/releases/latest/download/VRCMelonAssistant.exe) to automatically take care of the install process.